jprkindrid/rewrapped-spotify/README.md

 Authentication is required for all endpoints except the homepage and login.

+## 🤝 Contributing

+Contributions are very welcome!
+If you would like to contribute please fork the repo and create a pull request to the `main` branch.

 ## 📝 Usage

 1. **Login with Spotify:** Click "Login with Spotify" on the homepage.